ksons/gltf-walker/README.md

 # gltf-walker

 This is a convenience library to support processing of [Khronos glTF](https://github.com/KhronosGroup/glTF) files.
-It is inspired by Fabrice Robinet's [glTF-parser.js](https://github.com/KhronosGroup/glTF/blob/master/loaders/glTF-parser.js) but available as [NPM package](https://www.npmjs.com/package/gltf-walker) (and maybe a little bit cleaner).
+It is inspired by Fabrice Robinet's [glTF-parser.js](https://github.com/KhronosGroup/glTF/blob/master/loaders/glTF-parser.js) but provides some convenience functionality and is available as [NPM package](https://www.npmjs.com/package/gltf-walker).

 ## Installation